Elelabs/elelabs-zigbee-ezsp-utility/README.md

 ---

-# What is Elelabs EZSP Firmware Update Utility?
+# What is Elelabs Firmware Update Utility?

-The Elelabs EZSP Firmware Update Utility is a basic Python 3 script to flash the the firmware inside a range of Elelabs Zigbee products to a newer (or older) version.
+The Elelabs Firmware Update Utility is a basic Python 3 script to flash the the firmware inside a range of Elelabs Zigbee and Thread products to a newer version.

 Currently sold supported products based on Silicon Labs microcontrollers: